C. J. Wilson (defensive end)

-Clifford James Wilson (born March 30, 1987) is a former American football defensive end.
+Clifford James Wilson (born March 30, 1987) is an American former professional football defensive end.
 He played college football at East Carolina University.
-Wilson was drafted by the Green Bay Packers in the seventh round of the 2010 NFL Draft and would win Super Bowl XLV with the team over the Pittsburgh Steelers.
+Wilson was selected by the Green Bay Packers in the seventh round of the 2010 NFL draft and would win Super Bowl XLV with the team over the Pittsburgh Steelers.
 He has also played for the Oakland Raiders, Detroit Lions, New Orleans Saints, and Chicago Bears.

-Early years
+Early life

 Wilson was born in Belhaven, North Carolina and attended Northside High School in Pinetown, North Carolina.
 He played numerous positions during his early career including linebacker, cornerback, safety, running back, tackle, and fullback.
 He played a major role in the Northside Panthers 13–3 record and advancement into the Eastern Championship.
 Additionally, he earned all-conference honors during his senior year and was also a team captain.
 He also lettered in basketball and track.

 Wilson was ranked as a two star by Scout.com and was measured at six foot four inches and he weighed 218 pounds.
 He received only one scholarship offer from East Carolina University.